 The Group's and the Company's exposure to interest rate risk arises primarily from their loans and borrowings and loans at floating rates given to subsidiaries.
-All of the Group's and the Company's financial assets and liabilities at floating rates are contractually re-priced at intervals of less than 6 months (2013: less than 6 months) from the reporting date.
+All of the Group's and the Company's financial assets and liabilities at floating rates are contractually re-priced at intervals of less than 6 months (2014: less than 6 months) from the reporting date.

-The Group's policy is to manage interest cost using a mix of fixed and floating rate debts.
+The Group's and the Company's policy is to manage interest cost using a mix of fixed and floating rate debts.
 To manage this mix in a cost-efficient manner, the Group enters into interest rate swaps.
-At the reporting date, after taking into account the effect of the interest rate swaps, approximately 12% (2013: 13%) of the Group's borrowings are at fixed rates of interest.
+At the reporting date, after taking into account the effect of the interest rate swaps, approximately 20% (2014: 12%) of the Group's borrowings are at fixed rates of interest.